 More and more churches are distancing themselves from the long running non-transparency policy because they're simply sick of hearing that all churches are in the business of embezzling public funds, raping altar boys, polygamy, and tax evasion.
 We're not talking about transparency to the government, but transparency to the congregation and the general public.
 You're not asking the IRS for approval, you're telling the public that you have nothing to hide.

-I know of many honest and god-fearing pastors who are just fed up with everything because of the conduct of the money grubbing conglomerate churches who’ve forgotten what it’s like to follow in the footsteps of Jesus Christ.
-It’s entirely up to you, the image that you want to portray of your church and your true convictions.
+I know of many honest and god-fearing pastors who are just fed up with everything because of the conduct of the money-grubbing conglomerate churches who've forgotten what it's like to follow in the footsteps of Jesus Christ.
+The image your church projects, and the convictions it truly lives by, are entirely up to you.

-Before starting a church, whether 501c3 or not, you have to know that not all religious organizations are considered churches.
-Because special tax rules apply to churches, it’s important to distinguish churches from other religious organizations.
-Therefore, when I use the term “religious organizations,” it isn’t referring to churches or integrated auxiliaries.
+Before starting a church, whether 501c3 501(c)(3) or not, you have to know that not all religious organizations are considered churches.
+Because special tax rules apply to churches, it's important to distinguish churches from other religious organizations.
+In these articles, when I use the term "religious organizations," it isn't referring to churches or integrated auxiliaries.

-Religious organizations that are not churches typically include nondenominational ministries, interdenominational and ecumenical organizations, and other entities whose principal purpose is the study or advancement of religion.
+Religious organizations that aren't churches usually include nondenominational ministries, interdenominational or ecumenical groups, and other entities whose main purpose is to study or advance religion.

-Churches and religious organizations may be legally organized in a variety of ways under state law, such as unincorporated associations, nonprofit corporations, and charitable trusts.
-If you’re applying for 501c3, then it should be a nonprofit corporation.
+Churches and religious organizations can be legally organized in several ways under state law, including as unincorporated associations, nonprofit corporations, or charitable trusts.
+If you're applying for 501c3 501(c)(3), then it should be a nonprofit corporation.

-- church should have a distinct legal existence;
+- a church with a distinct legal existence;

 - a church with recognized creed and form of worship;